-The etiquette of exchanging business cards is one of the oldest formalities in business that remains as strong as ever.
+The etiquette of exchanging business cards is one of the oldest formalities in business that remains popular.

 Novelty, and creative business cards such as origami designs, may generate a degree of interest in the products or services that you’re selling, but I believe that there are two purposes to giving out a business card: